IceLuna/Eagle/docs/source/rendering/materials.rst

 Metalness
 ---------
 It controls how 'metal-like' surface looks.
 It's a value between 0 and 1, and by default, it's 0.
-Currently, only textures can be used for it.
+Currently, only textures can be used as an input for it.

 .. figure:: imgs/metalness.png
     :align: center